Español

-Non-Hodgkin lymphoma (NHL) can cause many different signs and symptoms, depending on the type of lymphoma and where it is in the body.
-Sometimes it might not cause any symptoms until it grows quite large.
+Non-Hodgkin lymphoma (NHL) can cause different signs and symptoms, depending on the type of lymphoma and where it is in the body.

-Having one or more symptoms doesn’t mean you definitely have lymphoma.
+Sometimes NHL might not cause any symptoms until it grows quite large.
+Having one or more of the symptoms below doesn’t mean you have lymphoma.
 In fact, many of the symptoms listed here are more likely to be caused by other conditions, such as an infection.
 Still, if you have any of these symptoms, have them checked by a doctor so that the cause can be found and treated, if needed.

-Some common signs and symptoms include:
+Some common signs and symptoms of lymphoma include:

-Some people with Non-Hodgkin lymphoma have what are known as B symptoms:
+Some people with non-Hodgkin lymphoma have what are known as B symptoms:

 Non-Hodgkin lymphoma can cause lymph nodes to become enlarged.
 Enlarged lymph nodes close to the surface of the body (such as on the sides of the neck, in the groin or underarm areas, or above the collar bone), may be seen or felt as lumps under the skin.
 These are usually not painful.